 PDFs and other documents

-- Many of our older PDFs and other documents don’t meet accessibility standards.
+- Some of our older PDFs and other documents don’t meet accessibility standards.
 For example, they may not be structured so they’re accessible to a screen reader.
 This doesn’t meet WCAG 2.1 success criterion 4.1.2.

 - The accessibility regulations don’t require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we don’t plan to fix old PDF newsletters that might still be published and accessed through our website.